-- When notified of a total coliform-positive routine distribution system sample, at least one groundwater source sample must be collected from each well in use at the time the total coliform-positive sample was collected or that reasonably could have contributed to the water in the sample.
+- When notified of a total coliform-positive routine distribution system sample, at least one groundwater source sample from each well in use at the time the total coliform-positive sample was collected or that reasonably could have contributed to the water in the sample must be collected.
 This is in addition to the distribution system repeat coliform bacteria monitoring samples. - Samples must be collected within 24 hours of being notified of the positive routine sample.
-If sampling cannot be completed within 24 hours, DNR must be contacted immediately. - The sample must be analyzed for the presence of one of the three fecal indicators: E. coli, coliphage, or enterococci.

-- The DNR may waive the triggered source water monitoring requirement if the system determines and documents, in writing, that the total coliform-positive routine sample is the result of a distribution system deficiency.
+If sampling cannot be completed within 24 hours, DNR must be contacted immediately. - The sample must be analyzed for the presence of one of the three fecal indicators: E. coli, coliphage, or enterococci. - The DNR may waive the triggered source water monitoring requirement if the system determines and documents, in writing, that the total coliform-positive routine sample is the result of a distribution system deficiency.
 Contact the DNR within 24 hours of the initial notification to request approval to waive the triggered source water monitoring. - The DNR may invalidate a fecal indicator-positive groundwater source sample for very specific conditions.
-The PWS must collect another source water sample within 24 hours of being notified by the DNR of its invalidation decision. - \Consecutive Systems that are notified of a total coliform-positive routine distribution system sample that is located in an area of their system served by water purchased from a groundwater wholesale system must notify the wholesaler within 24 hours of the initial positive sample notification.
-This notification must be to the system that produced the water.
-The wholesale system must then conduct triggered source water monitoring unless it has DNR-approved 4-log treatment technique requirements in place.
+The PWS must collect another source water sample within 24 hours of being notified by the DNR of its invalidation decision.